-Dr. Emre Kuvvet is an Associate Professor of Finance at J. Wayne Huizenga College of Business and Entrepreneurship (NSU Business) at Nova Southeastern University (NSU Florida).
+Dr. Emre Kuvvet is a Professor of Finance at J. Wayne Huizenga College of Business and Entrepreneurship (NSU Business) at Nova Southeastern University (NSU Florida).
+He is also a Research Fellow at the Independent Institute.
 Dr. Kuvvet's research includes issues in law and finance, corporate misconduct, political economy of finance, market microstructure, and FinTech.

-He has published articles in journals such as Financial Management, Financial Review, Applied Economics, International Review of Economics and Finance, International Business Review, Quarterly Review of Economics and Finance, Managerial Finance, Econ Journal Watch, the Journal of Economics and Finance, the Journal of Investing, Review of Pacific Basin Financial Markets and Policies, the Journal of Trading, Empirical Economics Letters, and the Journal of Financial Planning.
+He has published articles in journals such as Financial Management, Financial Review, Applied Economics, International Review of Economics and Finance, Global Finance Journal, International Business Review, Quarterly Review of Economics and Finance, Managerial Finance, Econ Journal Watch, the Journal of Economics and Finance, Emerging Markets Finance and Trade, the Journal of Investing, Review of Pacific Basin Financial Markets and Policies, the Journal of Financial Crime, the Journal of Trading, The Independent Review: A Journal of Political Economy, Economic Affairs, Empirical Economics Letters, Academic Questions, and the Journal of Financial Planning.

 He received the Outstanding Paper Award in International Finance at the 2010 Southern Finance Association Annual Conference.
-His works have been featured in articles in the Chicago Tribune, New York Times, The Guardian, Les Echos, Kitces, and The CFA Digest.
+His works have been featured in articles in the Wall Street Journal, New York Times, Chicago Tribune, the Guardian, and the CFA Digest among others.
 Before joining NSU, Dr. Kuvvet was a visiting Assistant Professor of Finance at Texas A&M University.

 P2P lending across the rural urban divide, FMA annual meeting, 2019, New Orleans, LA